HPCurtis/meta_analysis_pymc/README.md

 # Basic meta analysis in PyMC
 The following code is a Bayesian hierarchical model meta-analysis implemented in Python using the PyMC probabilistic programming framework.
-The purpose of this example is to convert an example from a great applied meta-analysis resource and example produced within the brms framework by [Harrer et al. 2021](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html) to provide a rigorous meta-analysis example of meta-analysis implemented in PyMC, of which there are few examples.
-Ultimately, the aim is to expand again to more complicated examples for PyMC users.
+The purpose of this example is to convert an example from a great applied meta-analysis resource and example produced within the brms framework by [Harrer et al. 2021](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html) to provide a rigorous meta-analysis example implemented in PyMC, of which there are few examples.

 # File structure